lablup/backend.ai/src/ai/backend/watcher/README.md

 ## How to use
 First, you should implement the watcher as a Backend.AI Watcher plugin.
-There are two interfaces that you should extend.
+There are two interfaces that you should implement.
 - `ai.backend.watcher.base.BaseWatcher`
 - `ai.backend.watcher.base.BaseWatcherConfig`